A. L. Lloyd: Career as folklorist

 The 1956 film Moby Dick, directed by John Huston, featured Lloyd singing a sea shanty as the Pequod first sets sail.
 There is also a brief visual clip of him.

 In the early 1960s, Lloyd became associated with an enterprise known as "Centre 42" which arose from Resolution 42 of the 1960 Trades Union Congress, concerning the importance of arts in the community.
 Centre 42 was a touring festival aimed at devolving art and culture from London to the other main working class towns of Britain.
 It was led by Arnold Wesker, with MacColl and Lloyd providing the musical content and Charles Parker on production.
 Centre 42 was important in bringing a range of folk performers to the public attention: Anne Briggs, the Ian Campbell Folk Group, The Spinners and The Watersons.

 Lloyd recorded many albums of English folk music, most notably several albums of the Child Ballads with MacColl.
 He also published many books on folk music and related topics, including The Singing Englishman, Come All Ye Bold Miners, and Folk Song in England.
 He was a founder-member of Topic Records and remained as their artistic director until his death.

 The accompanying book to the Topic Records 70 year anniversary boxed set Three Score and Ten includes a short biography and lists two albums he is closely associated with as classic albums, The Iron Muse and Frost and Fire by The Watersons.
-Track five on the second CD has Lloyd singing The Two Magicians from another album he was closely associated with, being The Bird in the Bush (Traditional Erotic Songs).
+Track five on the second CD has Lloyd singing "The Two Magicians" from another album he was closely associated with, being The Bird in the Bush (Traditional Erotic Songs).

 Mark Gregory interviewed him in 1970 for the National Library of Australia, and Michael Grosvenor Myer for Folk Review magazine in September 1974.

 Lloyd died at his home in Greenwich in 1982.

+His version of the folk song "Doodle Let Me Go (Yaller Girls)" was used in the credits and trailer of the 2019 film The Lighthouse.